-- Shared Intellectual Property Rights: GEC must, at minimum, share the intellectual property rights for the output of every criteria development, revision, and maintenance process so that GEC can make the criteria and any accompanying resources freely available to stakeholders. - Balanced, Voluntary Consensus Criteria Development Process: All criteria must be developed under a balanced, voluntary consensus process that is consistent with the elements described in Section 4.2.2.24.2.3 and in accordance with GEC Criteria Development Process (P74). - GEC Dynamic Criteria Development Process: The process must adhere to GEC's Dynamic Criteria Development Process described in Section 4.2.21 and further detailed in GEC Dynamic Criteria Development Process (P74). - Fees: GEC has a strong preference to partner with organizations that do not charge fees for criteria development or for stakeholders to participate in the criteria development process, including committees such as Expert Ad Hoc Groups or the consensus body (Technical Committee).
+- GEC Criteria Development Process: The process must adhere to GEC's Criteria Development Process described in Section 4.2.2 and further detailed in GEC Criteria Development Process (P74). - Fees: GEC has a strong preference to partner with organizations that do not charge fees for criteria development or for stakeholders to participate in the criteria development process, including committees such as Expert Ad Hoc Groups or the consensus body (Technical Committee).

-4.2.24.2.3 Criteria Update and Revision
+4.2.3 Criteria Revisions